2DKot/AI_Contester/game-server/README.md

-You don't need to install .
+You don't need to install.
+If you have a specific path to the JDK , uncomment the line in 'gradle.properties' file.

 Then, run cmd or powershell 'game-server' folder and type:
 ``` bash